abdullah-erturk/Win10-Setup-Disk-/README.md

 - Automatically configures boot via `bcdboot`, `bcdedit`, etc.
 - For Windows ISOs that have an install.wim over 4GB -- due to the 4GB limitation of FAT32

+## Bypass Windows 11 System Requirements
+- While creating a USB Disk:
+It automatically copies the `AutoUnattend.xml` and `auto.cmd` files to the USB root directory.

+This way, the Windows 11 system requirements can be bypassed during a clean install using the `AutoUnattend.xml` file, and during an upgrade using the `auto.cmd` file.

+✅Completely bypasses TPM, Secure Boot, CPU, RAM, disk checks.

+✅Allows installation with a local user account.

+✅Prevents non-compliant system warnings.

+✅Suppresses update channel warnings.

+✅Hides desktop alerts.

 ## 💡 Requirements

 - **Windows 10 or 11**